Okyvait/books-react-mobx/README.md

 # React + Typescript + MobX

-This is a typical React app.
+This is a sample React app.

-Contains unit tests and e2e tests.
+It contains unit tests and e2e tests.

 Build with:
   - React